 Also, participants with a tendency to become absorbed in a story – an inherent part of fiction – also predicted their empathy scores.
 You might say that the age, intelligence and level of English might sway results, but these were all controlled.

-You might like to try some of the feel-good, mood-boosting novels I’ve selected for summer, or think about what bookworm friends of yours have recently enjoyed.
+You might like to try some of the most feel-good, mood-boosting novels, or ask bookworm friends what they have recently enjoyed.